 When our workplace change experts talk about our services at The Clearing, they’re often asked, “What exactly is workplace change management?”
-While we’ve shared our definition of workplace change management and why change management is critical when implementing new ways of working or moving into a new physical workspace, I would like to dig a little deeper into both of those areas using The Clearing’s “Getting to Day One” premise.
+While we’ve shared our definition of workplace change management and why change management is critical when implementing new ways of working or moving into a new physical workspace, our workplace team would like to dig a little deeper into both of those areas using The Clearing’s “Getting to Day One” premise.

 Getting to Day One